Citizenship and PSHE Education

 - Law and Order

-At Key Stage 3 the PHSE units studied include:
+At Key Stage 3 the PHSE units are studied on stop the clock days and during tutor time.
+The topics studied include:

 - Personal Relationships